ab-ratul/DecodeLabs-Internship/Project1/README.md

 ## Overview and Purpose

 This project is a defensive cybersecurity tool designed to evaluate password strength and securely cross-reference inputs against known data breaches.
 It was built to fulfill the Project 1 requirements for the DecodeLabs Industrial Training Kit, functioning as a strict validation gatekeeper before cryptographic hashing.
+Main project with version updates can be found at https://github.com/ab-ratul/password-checker.

 * **Validates Entropy:** Enforces mandatory password requirements—including length, uppercase, numbers, and symbols—to establish a strong digital foundation.